Streets of

 So, as they say in New Orleans, laissez le bon temps rouler – or, let the good times roll.

 This guide aims to help you navigate the distinct character of New Orleans by providing essential information that might otherwise be overlooked.
-As a longtime resident, I'm sharing only information (in an abbreviated format) that I think would be helpful for newcomers.
+As a longtime resident, I'm sharing only information that I think would be helpful for newcomers.

 Quick History